Alecrim/AlecrimAsyncKit/README.md

 #### Async, extended

 Sometimes a task can not be performed in a linear fashion or it depends on other pieces of code running in other threads.
 Sometimes a task will only be completed in another context or in another thread.
-For this cases you use the `asyncEx` global function instead of `async` to create a failable or non-failable task.
+In these cases you use the `asyncEx` global function instead of `async` to create a failable or non-failable task.

 The three main differences in this case: a `task` parameter is used as parameter of the task closure body; a value cannot be returned using the `return` keyword; you will *must always* report the task completion using the appropriate `Task<T>`/`NonFailableTask<T>` methods (`finish`, `finishWithValue:`, `finishWithError:`, `finishWithValue:error:`).